CumulusNetworks/docs/content/cumulus-netq-48/Monitor-Operations/Monitor-Adaptive-Routing.md

 The adaptive routing dashboard displays:

-- devices with adaptive routing enabled and their RoCE settings.
+- devices with adaptive routing (enabled or disabled) and their RoCE modes (lossy or lossless).
 - a summary of adaptive routing events, including ECMP traffic imbalances that can be investigated further by viewing their histograms.
-- a list of 10 switches, which can be sorted by highest P95 value, highest standard deviation, or widest deviation from the P95 value (aggregated over the past 3 minutes).
+- a list of up to 10 switches, which can be sorted by highest P95 value, highest standard deviation, or widest deviation from the P95 value (aggregated over the past 3 minutes).
 From this panel, you can select **View more** in the **View histogram** column to display {{<link title="Switches/#view-queue-lengths-in-histograms" text="queue lengths in the form of histograms">}} for any listed switch.

 {{<figure src="/images/netq/ar-dashboard-480.png" alt="adaptive routing dashboard displaying two devices with AR enabled" width="1100">}}